avan06/PS4CheaterNeo/README.md

 Determines whether to enable `collapsible split container` ui in `Query and HexEditor and PointerFinder` windows.
 Default enabled.
 (0.9.7.3)
 - `UIOpacity`:
 Determines the opacity of the window, the maximum is 1 (opaque), `Default is 0.95`.
 (0.9.7.7)
+- `PS4DBGMutexFactor`:
+It is not recommended to adjust this value, and changes take effect only after a restart.
+The Mutex factor determines the number of connections that PS4DBG can occupy during initialization.
+For ReadMemory, the number of connections is from 0 to (but not including) mutexFactor.
+For WriteMemory, the number of connections is from mutexFactor to (but not including) 2*mutexFactor. `Default value is 3` (0.9.9.2)

 ### Cheat
 - `CheatLock`: